Working Mum Special: 20 smart hacks for easy Indian cooking

 - Place overripe tomatoes in cold water and add some salt to the vessel.
 This will make them fresh and firm the next morning.
 You can then peel the tomatoes by placing them in warm water for five to 10 minutes.

-If you have any insights, questions or comments regarding the article, please share them in our Comment box below.
-Like us on Facebook and follow us on Google+ and Twitter to stay up-to-date on the latest from theIndusparent.com.
+If you have any insights, questions or comments regarding the article, please share them in our Comment box below. and follow us on and to stay up-to-date on the latest from theIndusparent.com.
 Mums, fill this survey and stand a chance to win 500 Rs big bazaar voucher!